 Ice cream machines often appear in Aldi or Lidl at this time of year.
 They make the process easier, but, even without one, it’s a very rewarding thing to do and not that difficult as ice cream is basically frozen custard.

 This is Murphy’s Ice Cream sea salt best seller.
 Their shops in Dingle and on Wicklow St. are always coming up with innovative and delicious new flavours.
 Luckily for us they put recipes up on their blog icecreamireland.com (including one amazing one which is scones made solely from ice cream and self-raising flour).
 Murphy’s make their own sea salt so the taste will depend on whichever one you use.
-They do tell you how to make sea salt but I used Aldi sea salt and it was fine.
+They do tell you how to make sea salt but I used Aldi sea salt and The main task of perfect heroin opiate detox medications is to make the process of withdrawal from opiates more tolerable. it was fine.
 It works really well with dark chocolate.

 Ingredients (8 servings):